aaskjer/Hangman-Game/FAQ.md

 ## 🔔 Update Notifications

-**Q: How do update notifications work?**
+**Q: How do I know when a new version is available?**

-On `Init()`, the script calls the GitHub releases API for the latest tag.
-If a newer version is found and you haven't been notified about it yet, a **Windows Toast notification** is shown.
-Clicking the toast opens the releases page.
-The last-notified tag is stored in a persisted global (`hm_LastNotifiedUpdateTag`) to prevent repeat toasts.
+Opening the Settings GUI checks GitHub for the latest release tag.
+If it's newer than what's installed, a popup offers to open the releases page.

+**Q: Can I check for updates without opening the Settings window?**

+Partially — You still have to trigger the `Test` trigger but if you press `Yes` in the update notification popup, the check won't open the GUI but the GitHub page instead.

 ---